kampersanda/fast_succinct_trie/README.md

 More specific explanations can be found in the [slide](http://www.cs.cmu.edu/~huanche1/slides/FST.pdf) of the author.

-Since FST was developed for succinct range query filtering, the original implementation [efficient/SuRF](https://github.com/efficient/SuRF) allows to include false positives in the solutions.
+Since FST was developed for succinct range query filtering, the original implementation [efficient/SuRF](https://github.com/efficient/SuRF) allows us to include false positives in query solutions.
 The library [kampersanda/fast\_succinct\_trie](https://github.com/kampersanda/fast_succinct_trie) modifies it and provides a string map based on FST.

 ## Install